New York patch 10 and later

 In an effort to consolidate all the Windows discovery work inside the MID Server, we have removed the need to have a completely different service installed and running just to handle queries that we can perform directly, and much more easily.
 This also simplifies installation and configuration.

-In the Orlando release, ServiceNow is deprecating WMI Collector and substituting it with PowerShell on the host machine.
+Starting in the New York patch 10 and Orlando release, ServiceNow is deprecating WMI Collector and substituting it with PowerShell on the host machine.
 This change will be transparent as long as your MID Server is running PowerShell 3.0 up to 5.1.

 WMI Collector service [wmi_collector.exe] was used by Patterns to discover Windows servers.

-When a MID Server upgrades to Orlando, it uninstalls the WMI Collector service.
+When a MID Server upgrades to New York patch 10 and Orlando, it uninstalls the WMI Collector service.
 The Discovery and Service Mapping functionalities which previously used WMI Collector service [wmi_collector.exe] to query WMI are going to use PowerShell to query WMI.
 This setting is controlled by two MID Server properties, which both default to true:

 - Minimum PowerShell version 3.0